 It will be easier to obtain the visa in advance if your planning to travel by bus.
 There is a big change the bus won’t wait for you at the border while you are getting the visa.

 There is one daily bus from Yerevan to Stepanakert, leaving from the main bus station in Yerevan, the price is 4300Dram (about 9usd) the ride takes about 8 hours.

-Also, you can find few shared minibuses and taxis going a day, they work on no fixed time, and will leave when there are enough people.
+Also, you can find a few shared minibuses and taxis going a day, they work on no fixed time and will leave when there are enough people.